-The giving of the enclosed proxy does not preclude the right to vote in person should the stockholder giving the proxy so desire.
-A proxy may be revoked at any time prior to its exercise by delivering a written statement to our Investor Relations Department that the proxy is revoked, by delivering to us a later-dated proxy executed by the person executing the prior proxy, or by attending the 2011 Annual Meeting and voting in person.
+The giving of a proxy does not preclude the right to revoke the proxy or vote in person should the stockholder giving the proxy so desire.

+If you are a stockholder of record, you have the power to revoke your proxy at any time prior to its exercise by: (a) delivering a written statement to our Investor Relations Department that the proxy is revoked; (b) by delivering to us a later-dated proxy executed by the person executing the prior proxy; or (c) by attending the 2012 Annual Meeting and voting in person.